REFER A PATIENT

 A major component of stroke rehab centers around practicing learned skills.
 Research has shown that while the nervous system can often adapt and recover some function on its own, repetitive practice is essential for regaining most of the skills lost due to stroke.

-There are a number of different methods involved in stroke rehabilitation, depending on the part(s) of the body affected.
-Each individual approach is aimed at restoring the physical and cognitive functions of the patient.
+There are many methods involved in stroke rehabilitation, depending on the part(s) of the body affected.
+Each approach is aimed at restoring the physical and cognitive functions of the patient.

-Physical rehab focuses on strengthening motor skills and involves exercises that are designed to help improve muscle strength and coordination.
-Often specific therapies are utilized in order to strengthen the stroke-affected parts of the body.
+Physical therapy focuses on strengthening motor skills and involves exercises that are designed to help improve muscle strength and coordination.
+Often specific therapies are utilized in order to strengthen the parts of the body affected by stroke.

 For example, many stroke survivors will go through mobility training to learn to use walking aids (canes, braces, or walkers) and to help increase ankle strength, which will better help support the body.
 Forced therapy, or constraint-induced therapy, involves restricting the use of an unaffected limb to help stroke survivors practice moving the affected limb.
 Range-of-motion therapy exercises help lessen muscle tension and help patients regain range of motion.